What does a successful integrated marketing campaign look like?

 Physical media and direct mail campaigns can help you connect with customers in a more intimate way, while digital marketing allows you to communicate with them in a more consistent way.
 If you want to reach the widest possible audience with your campaigns, combining both of these approaches is ideal.
 Integrated marketing communications occur on both channels.

 Combining these two approaches is known in the marketing world as integrated marketing.
-Companies that know about and use integrated marketing know just how successful the practice is, because their numbers show it.
+Companies that utilize integrated marketing communications know just how successful the practice is, because their numbers show it.

-In fact, here are two statistics that should intrigue you enough to get you thinking about what integrated marketing could mean for your brand’s future:
+In fact, here are two statistics that should intrigue you enough to get you thinking about what the benefits of integrated marketing could be for for your brand’s future:

 - When companies use inbound, event-triggered, and other techniques in a single campaign (integrated marketing) they see a 600 percent higher response rate than the competition that uses solely outbound campaign techniques.